 PhD student Heeyeon Son has been awarded a competitive renewal of her American Cancer Society Cancer Doctoral Scholarship in Cancer Nursing for her project "Family Communication in Pediatric Palliative Care in Korea."
 Son and her sponsor Sharron Docherty, associate professor, submitted the application for the renewal in October.

-Sharron Docherty, associate professor, was one of the authors of "The Need for a Serious Illness Digital Ecosystem (SIDE) to Improve Outcomes for Patients Receiving Palliative and Hospice Care" article in The America
+Sharron Docherty, associate professor, was one of the authors of "The Need for a Serious Illness Digital Ecosystem (SIDE) to Improve Outcomes for Patients Receiving Palliative

 At Duke, a culture of interprofessional and interdisciplinary collaboration is becoming the norm, rather than the exception.
 DUSON faculty and students are redefining how creative partnerships can deepen professional understanding, innovate solutions to complex challenges and drive discovery and translation of knowledge in new and exciting ways.
 These collaborations are challenging traditional silos of research, clinical practice, and community service.